Uncovering Bias Paths with LLM-guided Causal Discovery: An Active Learning and Dynamic Scoring Approach: Results and Analyses

+\paragraph{Scalability.} Our method scales better than NOTEARS, DAGMA, or LLM Pairwise while offering greater structural fidelity.
+Complexity analysis (detailed in Appendix) shows favorable scaling theoretically in large sparse graphs, common in real-world networks.
+GES and LLM Pairwise were excluded from Neuropathic due to resource limits.

-\paragraph{Reproducibility and Implementation Discrepancies.} We observe lower performance for LLM-BFS and LLM-Pairwise compared to results reported in \citet{jiralerspong2024efficient}, particularly on the Child and Neuropathic networks.
-This may be due to (1) non-determinism and ongoing updates to models like GPT-4, which may impact consistency across evaluations, especially in semantically ambiguous cases.
-(2) implementation differences in token limits or message handling, (4) lack of access to original variable descriptions for the Neuropathic dataset, affecting metadata quality.
-Despite these differences, our implementation adheres to the BFS protocol and reveals its limitations in high-dimensional settings, further motivating our enhancements through dynamic scoring and AL.
+\paragraph{Reproducibility.} LLM-BFS and Pairwise underperform vs. \citet{jiralerspong2024efficient}, likely due to (1) GPT-4 updates and nondeterminism, (2) token limits or message handling, and (3) lack of access to original variable descriptions for the Neuropathic dataset, affecting metadata quality.
+Our implementation adheres to the BFS protocol and exposes its limitations under scale, motivating our enhancements.